Part 3: Engaging in the Trainings of Bodhicitta

 If you don't examine your own errors, You may look like a practitioner but not act as one.
 Therefore, always examining your own errors, Rid yourself of them -- This is the practice of bodhisattvas.

 This verse strikes at the heart of spiritual self-deception.
-It is entirely possible to look like a practitioner -- to wear the robes, recite the prayers, attend the teachings, use the vocabulary -- while your actual conduct runs counter to everything the teachings prescribe.
-The external form of practice and its inner reality can diverge completely.
+It is entirely possible to look like a practitioner -- to wear the robes, recite the prayers, attend the teachings, use the vocabulary, even maintain a daily meditation practice -- while your actual conduct runs counter to everything the teachings prescribe.
+The external form of practice and its inner reality can diverge completely, and you may be the last person to notice.

 The only remedy is relentless .
 Not once a year during retreat.
 Not occasionally when things go wrong.
 Always.
 The Dharma mirror must face inward, not outward.
 As the Kadampa masters taught, the purpose of the teachings is to reveal your own faults to yourself -- not to give you a lens for judging others.

 The instruction to "rid yourself of them" is important. without action becomes a form of intellectual self-indulgence -- endlessly analyzing your faults without actually changing anything.
-The purpose of seeing your errors is to correct them.
+The point is not to build a comprehensive catalog of your weaknesses.
+The point is to see the error, acknowledge it, and move.

 Verse 32: Not Criticizing Other Bodhisattvas